trinaetmanskie/Module2/Notes/ProcessNotes.md

 I change the range to 0-8

 I changed the instruments again
-Voice 1 harp
+-Voice 1 harp
-Voice 2 piccolo
+-Voice 2 piccolo
-Voice 3 woodblock
+-Voice 3 woodblock
-Tempo 42
+-Tempo 42

 I then decide to download MuseScore (I thought I would be able to upload the music there but actually it just turns the music into music notes).

 I turned my computer off and the next day continued and when I came back I realized I had a tab open with Music Algorithms but it was the app version so it looked different from the website.
 I played around with the information and found a way to sonify it a lot better but I was unable to download the file from there.
 Thus, I added all the information back to the original website and ended up with this.

+***

 I then wanted to work with this file in Garage band but it was not working.
-I converted the file from MIDI to an MP3 using https://www.zamzar.com/uploadComplete.php?convertFile
+I converted the file from MIDI to an MP3 using https://www.zamzar.com/uploadComplete.php?convertFile=mid&to=mp3
-=mid&to=mp3

 I then emailed the link to myself and opened it on an Ipad.
 I followed this guide on how to upload iCloud files to Garage Band. https://midnightmusic.com.au/2016/10/how-to-import-audio-files-into-garageband-for-ipad/

 Then, I added the track twice.
 The first time without edits (tempo 158), the second time the same track (that was a tempo of 158) and the third time a tempo of 102.
 I then used Garage Band’s FX feature and created the “DJ-like” sound affects that appear 10 seconds into the song.

-It did not turn out as long as I would have liked but it did work and that is the most important part.
+***It did not turn out as long as I would have liked but it did work and that is the most important part.***